Cathays Cemetery

-The Cathays Cemetery is one of the main cemeteries of Cardiff, Wales.
-It is in the Cathays district of the city, about 1.5 mi north of Cardiff city centre.
-At 110 acres it is the third largest cemetery in the United Kingdom.
+Cathays Cemetery is one of the main cemeteries of Cardiff, Wales.
+It is located in the Cathays district of the city, about 1.5 mi north of Cardiff city centre.
+At 110 acres, it is the third‑largest cemetery in the United Kingdom.
 It is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.